 The flowers are a typical Hibiscus-shape with five large yellow petals and a red centre.
 They are borne on the side branches and come into bloom from autumn to winter, in response to shortening day-length.

 Each flower lasts for only a day and is set in a green calyx that swells after the flower withers and falls, becoming fleshy, juicy and ruby-red.
 This covers a small egg-shaped seedpod up to 3 cm (1.2 in) long containing up to thirty very small, finely hairy, dark brown kidney-shaped seed.

-The fleshy red calyx has a sourish cranberry-like flavour and is used fresh or dried to make tea-based beverages, as well as jams, jellies, sauces and fruit syrup or cordial.
+The fleshy calyx has a sourish, cranberry-like flavour and is used fresh or dried to make tea-based beverages, as well as jams, jellies, sauces and fruit syrup (cordial).

-Infusions have the bright ruby red colour of the calyx and are made commercially for use as a natural food colouring and flavouring in alcoholic and non-alcoholic beverages, chilled dairy desserts, confectionery and baked goods.
-In its native region, it is mostly made into teas and cold beverages, with or without a sweetener added, and is commonly spiced with ginger and other spices.
+Infusions retain the bright ruby-red colour of the calyx and are made commercially for use as a natural food colouring and flavouring in alcoholic and non-alcoholic beverages, chilled dairy desserts, confectionery and baked goods.
+In its native region, it is mostly made into teas and cold beverages, with or without a sweetener, and commonly spiced with ginger and other spices.
 Jams, jellies, fruit sauces and fruit drink mixes are made by substituting the calyx for fruit in traditional recipes.

 The seed have a crude protein content of about 21% of their dry weight and yield 16% of an edible oil, though questions remain over its suitability for human consumption and it is mostly diverted to soap-making.
 The whole seed are recommended as a feed for chickens and other poultry.

 Teas or infusions of the calyx have shown protective action against high blood pressure in clinical trials and are prescribed as a liver tonic in traditional medicine.
 They are also rich in both Vitamins C and A.

 New plants are grown from seed broadcast on finely prepared soil that has been enriched with organic matter and adjusted to a moderately acid to alkaline pH, generally in the 6.0 to 8.5 range.
 Alternately, the seed are sown in containers and the seedlings transplanted when they are about 15 to 30 cm (6 to 12 in) tall.